globus/globus-automate-client/WORKFLOW.md

 1. On the branch that is to be released, prepare the code and documentation for release.
    1. Bump the version.
+        - If the release is a hotfix, use ``poetry version patch``
-        - If the release is a backwards compatible change use ``poetry version patch``
+        - If the release is a backwards-compatible change use ``poetry version patch``
         - If the release is non-backwards compatible, use ``poetry version minor``